entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Werneburg, R., Ronchi, A., Schneider, J. W., et al. (2007).
 The Early Permian branchiosaurids (Amphibia) of Sardinia (Italy): systematic palaeontology, palaeoecology, biostratigraphy and palaeobiogeographic problems.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 252(3–4), 383–404. https://doi.org/10.1016/j.palaeo.2007.03.048

-Werneburg, R., Štamberg, S., and Steyer, J-S., 2020.
-A new stereospondylomorph, Korkonterpeton kalnense gen. et sp. nov., from lower Permian of the Czech Krkonoše Piedmont Basin and a redescription of Intasuchus silvicola from the lower Permian of Russia (Temnospondyli, Amphibia).
-Fossil Imprint, 76(2), 217-242.

 Werneburg, R., Štamberg, S., and Steyer, J.-S., 2020.
 A new stereospondylomorph, Korkonerpeton kalnense gen. et sp. nov., from the Lower Permian of the Czech Krkonoše Piedmont Basin and a redescription of Intasuchus silvicola from the lower Permian of Russia (Temnospondyli, Amphibia).
 Fossil Imprint, 76(2): 217-242. https://doi.org/10.37520/fi.2020.019

 Widmann, P., Bucher, H., Leu, M., Vennemann, T., Bagherpour, B., SchneebeliHermann, E., et al. (2020).
 Dynamics of the largest carbon isotope excursion during the Early Triassic biotic recovery.
 Front.
 Earth Sci.
 8 (196), 1–16. doi:10.
 3389/feart.2020.00196